TrevorDArcyEvans/SketchSolve.NET/README.md

 Thanks!

+## Acknowledgements

 This repository was cloned from [SketchSolve.NET](https://github.com/bradphelan/SketchSolve.NET) which in turn was cloned from [SketchSolve](http://code.google.com/p/sketchsolve/.)

+## License

-The LICENSE file was inferred from the license field on the google code project, but was not inserted by the original creator.
+The [LICENSE](LICENSE) file was inferred from the license field on the google code project, but was not inserted by the original creator.